KoukatsuMahoutsukai/openkore-plugin-jsontodiscord/README.md

 ## Customizing

-proceed to the code block below and you can modify this as much as you want, just copy one line say `'Name'      => $char->{name},` paste it on the next line and modify the contents.
+Proceed to the code block below and you can modify this as much as you want, just copy one line say `'Name'      => $char->{name},` paste it on the next line and modify the contents.

 ```
 my $data = {